Building a design system from the ground up at Edda

 Why we needed a design system

-When I joined Edda as a designer, I quickly noticed we had a very loose system that was leading to a lot of inconsistencies in our design.
+When I joined Edda as a designer, I quickly noticed we had a very loose system that was leading to a lot of inconsistencies in our apps.
 Designers were creating similar components from scratch for every project, engineers were writing duplicate CSS, and our product was starting to feel disjointed across different features.
 I saw the opportunity to build something better.
 We needed a design system that would:

 I pitched the idea to leadership, got buy-in, and started working on it.